jhomarolo/docker-node-oracle/README.md

 ## Usage

 In this project you will find two dockerfiles.
-One that mounts the image from local version 12 files and one that mounts remote version 19 files.
-You can clearly download version 19 and replace version 12 locally, just change the file names.
+One that mounts the image from local **version 12** files and one that mounts remote **version 19** files.
+You can clearly download other version and replace version 12 or 19 locally, just change the file names.

 **Pulling from docker hub:**
 ```